yujinakayama/smart-car-dashboard/README.md

-# In-Car iPad Integration
+# Smart Car Dashboard

-This is my personal project for my in-car iPad integration, which provides some connected car features.
+This is my personal project for in-car iPad integration, which provides some connected car features.

 <img src="documents/payment.jpg" width="400">